Article 153 of the Constitution of Malaysia: Present opposition

-Anwar Ibrahim has been critical of the New Economic Policy since his recent release from prison.
+Anwar Ibrahim has been critical of the New Economic Policy since his release from prison.

 At present, the Bumiputra privileges both enshrined in Article 153 and as set out by other acts of law, remain in force.
 Many opposition parties including, the DAP and the People's Justice Party (PKR), have pledged themselves to undoing the NEP.
 The DAP has argued that it does not have anything against the special position of Bumiputra as set out in Article 153, but seeks to undo the government's policies such as the NEP that they believe discriminate unfairly against the non-Bumiputras.
 The PKR, which was founded to fight for the release of former Deputy Prime Minister Anwar Ibrahim, who had been detained for charges of corruption and sodomy after he publicly opposed Mahathir's policies, also has criticised the NEP.
 After Anwar's release in 2004, he criticised the NEP as having failed the Malays and stated that he would seek its replacement by a more equitable policy.

 The NEP and other privileges accorded to the Bumiputra under Article 153 have been noted for not explicitly seeking to eradicate poverty among the Malays, but instead largely aiming to improve the Malays' overall share of the economy, even if this share is held by a small number of Malays.
 However, the NEP has also been defended as having been largely successful in creating a Malay middle class and improving Malaysian standards of living without compromising the non-Bumiputra share of the economy in absolute terms; indeed, statistics indicate that the Chinese and Indian middle classes also grew under the NEP, albeit not as much as the Malays'.
 It has also been contended that the NEP defused racial tensions by eradicating the perception of the Chinese as the mercantile class and the perception of the Malays as farmers.

 Article 10 (4) of the Constitution permits Parliament to make it illegal to question, among others, Article 153 of the Constitution.
 Under the Sedition Act, questioning Article 153 is illegal—even for Members of Parliament, who usually have the freedom to discuss anything without fear of external censure.
 The government can also arbitrarily detain anyone it desires theoretically for sixty days, but in reality for an undetermined length of time, under the Internal Security Act (ISA).
 In 1987 under Operation Lalang (literally "weeding operation"), several leaders of the DAP, including Lim Kit Siang and Karpal Singh, were held under the ISA.
 It is widely believed this was due to their calling for the NEP and other Malay privileges to be reviewed.
 Others have questioned the constitutionality of the NEP.